-IDENTIFYING SUITABLE MENTORS FOR MULTI-CULTURE AND MATURE PEOPLE
+IDENTIFYING SUITABLE MENTORS FOR INDIGENOUS PEOPLE

-Business owners and managers need to be able to identify members of their own staff who have the qualities to act as mentors, or even as informal 'work place buddies' for potential or current employees.
-It is essential and critical to success that mentors have a solid level of cultural awareness and competence.
+Business owners and managers need to be able to identify members of their own staff who have the qualities to act as mentors, or even as informal 'work place buddies' for potential or current Indigenous staff.
+It is essential and critical to success that non-Indigenous mentors have a solid level of cultural awareness and competence.